 Guide to Creative Gift Giving

 The countdown to the holidays is on, and with it the promise of food, family and celebration.
 Yet it’s also the time of year when spending hits a peak, creating stress for those who haven’t budgeted for the season.
-It’s hard to enjoy the holidays when financial worries are constantly nagging at you, but there are plenty of ways to celebrate on a budget and make the season even more meaningful.
-Try these six tips for creative, budget-friendly gift-giving.
+It’s hard to enjoy the holidays when financial worries are constantly nagging at you, but there are plenty of ways to celebrate on a budget and make the season even ore meaningful.
+Try these six tips for creative gift giving that’s also budget-friendly.

-Share a Read — Booklovers are always searching for their next great read.
-Select your favorites and inscribe the cover with a personal message.
+Booklovers are always searching for their next great read.
+Select your favorites and inscribe the book covers with a personal message.